Trip Planner: South Pacific / Australia / Northern Territory / Red Centre / Alice Springs / Curtin Springs

 Murray Grey cattle are able to acclimatise to the desert heat better than some other breeds and their light coat colour also helps to reflect heat.

 Murray Grey's also have a smaller calf size so birthing is not as risky.

 Over the years the Severin family have diversified the business and now offer accommodation and other services to tourists.

-The station offers a campground with free unpowered camping sites (without electricity).
+The station offers a campground with a range camping sites and other accommodation

 The station has a collection of birds in multiple aviaries around the homestead.
 All birds have been rescued after an injury or have been bread from captive animals so they are unable to be released into the wild.

-Local tours include parts of the Amadeus Salt Lake Chain and Mount Conner which is located on the private property of Curtin Springs Station.
-Self-guided tours are not possible.
-Please contact SE-IT Outback Australia or Curtin Springs Station to book these tours.
+Local tours include parts of the Amadeus Salt Lake Chain and Mount Conner, which is located on the private property of Curtin Springs Station.

 In 2011 the area was plagued by the largest bushfires that had been seen there since the 1970s, some 200,000 acres (80,937 ha) of Marqua Station was burnt out.